Paulmwas/jambo-survey-services/README.md

-﻿# Jambo Survey Services
+# Jambo Survey Services

 Welcome to **Jambo Surveys and Engineering LTD**!
-This project is a modern React-based web application for a professional land surveying and geospatial services company.
+This project is a modern web application for a professional land surveying and geospatial services company, built with HTML, JavaScript, and Tailwind CSS.

 ## Features